OPEnSLab-OSU/Loom/LoRa/READMe.md

 ### EnableInterrupt.h and RH\_RF95.h compatibility

 EnableInterrupt.h and RH\_RF95.h both try to define the same interrupt vectors.
-To use both of these libraries in the same file, included the following definition in your source code:
+To use both of these libraries in the same file, include the following definition in your source code:

 ``` cpp